 The National Federation of State High School Associations (NFHS) leads the development of education -based interscholastic sports and activities that help students succeed in their lives.
 They build awareness and support, improve the participation experience, establish consistent standards and rules for competition, and help those who oversee high school sports and activities.

 The National Forum to Accelerate Middle-Grades Reform is an alliance of over 60 educators, researchers, national associations, and officers of professional organizations and foundations committed to promoting the academic performance and healthy development of young adolescents.

 The National Human Services Assembly is an association of the nation’s leading national non-profits in the fields of health, human and community development, and human services.
 Its mission is to strengthen health and human services in the United States through the active involvement and leadership of its members.

 The National Teacher of the Year (NTOY) Program began in 1952 and continues as the oldest, most prestigious national honors program that focuses public attention on excellence in teaching.
 The NTOY is chosen from among the State Teachers of the Year by a National Selection Committee representing the major national education organizations.

 Pearson is the world’s leading learning company, providing educational materials and services and business information through the Financial Times Group.
 Pearson serves learners of all ages around the globe, employing 41,000 people in more than 70 countries.

-For 50 years, People to People Ambassador Programs has provided educational travel for students across the globe.
-With more than 20,000 Ambassadors traveling annually, People to People Ambassador Programs continues to play a significant role in increasing global awareness.
-As one of the world's most recognized and respected educational travel providers, People to People Ambassador Programs travels both students and professionals around the globe.
+For 50 years, People to People International has provided educational travel for students across the globe.
+With more than 20,000 Ambassadors traveling annually, People to People International continues to play a significant role in increasing global awareness.
+As one of the world's most recognized and respected educational travel providers, People to People International travels both students and professionals around the globe.

 Prudential Spirit of Community Awards